apiraino/apiraino.github.io/_posts/2020-04-12-install-jitsi.md

 ### <a id="part_2" href="#part_3" class="header-anchor">#</a> Ok, so how is it?

 I've just briefly tested with a short call and it was not bad.
 The video quality is amazing (also your own video stream in local, when you see yourself) not a lot stable and often the quality indicator signaled a poor connection.
 But the quality never dropped to a freezing video stream, it just downgraded to standard quality from high quality.
-A first test with the mobile client didnt' work.
+A first test with the mobile client didn't work.
 I will do more tests in the following days.